02 Jun 2025

 Heavy emitting industries like Oil & Gas, Energy & Power, Aviation & Manufacturing, etc.

-Corporates and entities with voluntary internal emission reduction targets
+Corporates with internal emission reduction targets, investor directions, and consumer demands

-Certified by a designated government body of respective countries (Example: European Union has National Competent Authority in each EU country, UK Environment Agency for UK ETS)
+Certified by designated government bodies of respective markets (Example: National Competent Authority in each EU country for EU-ETS, UK Environment Agency for UK ETS)

-Certified by third-party standards (e.g., Gold Standard, VERRA, Puro & VCS)
+Certified by independently governed standards (e.g., Gold Standard, VERRA, Puro, Isometric, VCS)

-Compliance markets are government-mandated systems where entities must participate to meet regulatory emissions limits.
-These markets are primarily shaped by government policies which in turn are impacted by global climate agreements.
+Compliance carbon markets are government-mandated systems where entities participate to meet regulatory emissions limits.
+These markets are primarily shaped by government policies, which in turn are impacted by global climate agreements.

 img of the blog

 Cap-and-Trade Systems: A cap-and-trade system sets a limit (cap) on total emissions allowed for industries or sectors.
 Companies emitting less than their limit can sell excess allowances (trade) to those exceeding their cap.
-Examples include the EU Emissions Trading System (EU ETS) and the California Cap-and-Trade Program (USA), etc. which require companies to stay within emissions caps or purchase allowances to comply.
+Examples include the EU Emissions Trading System (EU ETS), the California Cap-and-Trade Program (USA), India’s Perform Achieve Trade scheme etc., which require companies to stay within emissions caps or purchase allowances to comply.

 Carbon Taxes: Charge businesses a fee per ton of CO₂ emitted, as seen in Germany’s carbon pricing regulations in our previous insight.

-Carbon Credits: Allowing businesses to offset certain portion of their compliance targets by procuring carbon credits.
+Carbon Credits: Allowing businesses to offset compliance targets by procuring carbon credits.
 These credits can be procured from projects within the country and outside the country.
 The ones procured from outside the country are facilitated by mechanisms like Article 6 of the Paris Agreement.

 img of the blog

-🌱Corporate Pledges: A significant number of companies are committing to net-zero targets, increasing the demand for carbon credits.
+A significant number of companies are committing to net-zero targets.
 For instance, as of 2024, over 1,100 companies have set net-zero-aligned targets validated by the Science Based Targets Initiative (SBTi), a global organization that helps companies set science-based emissions reduction targets aligned with climate goals.

 profile-img